Pressure Point BL-56

 Learn about one of the most important pressure points for self defense now.
 Bladder 56 #kyusho #pressurepoints

 Knowing which pressure points are the most important to train with in your self defense system is very important.
 Follow the link below and learn about the 10 Best Pressure Points for Self Defense today.
 And there is a very special price right now!
-Don't miss out on this important Kyusho Video
+Don't miss out on this important Kyusho Video.
+NEW LOWER PRICE!!

 If you enjoy my Kyusho Jitsu articles you might consider subscribing to any new ones I post here.
 This is usually 1-2 times per week.